ZeroOrI/BadTranslationEntertainment/ksc.md

 At that day two girls from class 2-D was hanging out together.

 It was me Kei Karuizawa and my friend Maya Sato.
 The two of us have spent time together pretty often several months ago, but that time has been reduced significantly.
 It's not like we had a fight or something similar.
-Perhaps on subconscious level I felt guilty for her.
+Perhaps on subconscious level I felt guilty of her.

 "Sorry, Karuizawa-san, that I called you so suddenly."

 "No, It's all right.
 I wanted to talk with you as well, Sato-san.
 We didn't go anywhere like that for a long time, did we?"

 "Yes.
-Almost from beginnig of the school, we use to hang out together."
+Almost from beginnig of the school, we used to hang out together."

 Walking a little ahead of Sato I looked back to look at her and asked.

 "So that are we going to do?
-It's too early to have a lunch, uh..."
+It's too early to have lunch, uh..."

 It was now about 11 in the morning.